MechanicalRock/mechanicalrock.github.io/_posts/2019-12-27-codebuild-reports.md

-AWS (Amazon Web Services) [recently introduced](https://aws.amazon.com/blogs/devops/test-reports-with-aws-codebuild/) a new feature to the CodeBuild service.
-Reports.
-In a nutshell, it enables developers and testers to see a summary of their automated tests which are executed in AWS CodeBuild.
-Additional stats and metadata about your CodeBuild run are also available.
+AWS (Amazon Web Services) [recently introduced](https://aws.amazon.com/blogs/devops/test-reports-with-aws-codebuild/) a new feature to the CodeBuild service called [Test Reports](https://docs.aws.amazon.com/codebuild/latest/userguide/test-reporting.html).
+In a nutshell it enables developers and testers to see a summary of their automated tests which are executed in AWS CodeBuild.
+Additional stats and metadata about the CodeBuild run is also available.

 # Getting stuck in

 Getting setup is fairly straight forward.
-There is a requirement that your test runner can output the test results to a JUnit XML file or a Cucumber JSON formatted file.
-If so, you can use the outputted file to send to the reported to generate a pretty looking interface for that XML.

-To do so, all you need to do is add the following to your buildspec.yml file.
-Note that the indentation is at the front of the file, so it's not a step in the `phases` section of the buildspec file, rather in it's own section at the end.
+There is a requirement that your test runner outputs the test results in a JUnit XML or Cucumber JSON formatted file.
+Once you have the generated file in the correct format you just need to add the following to your `buildspec.yml` file.
+Note that the indentation is at the front of the file, so it's not a step in the `phases` section of the buildspec file, rather in its own section at the end.

 Example:
 ```yaml